buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## GUA-GUA preferred over ULA-ULA

-This is the current behaviour, and remains unaltered.
-Both cases have matching labels, with GUAs having higher precedence.
+This is the current behaviour, and remains unaltered for the general case.

-However, where a node inserts a known-local ULA into its policy table with a precedence of 45, such ULA-ULA traffic will take priority over GUA-GUA, because both pairs will have matching labels but here the inserted ULA will have higher precedence.
+However, where a ULA prefix is determined to be local, and added as a known-local ULA prefix to a node's address selection policy table, communications to addresses in that prefix will prefer ULA-ULA address pairs to GUA-GUA.

+By only adapting this behaviour for known-local ULAs, a node will not select a ULA source to talk to a non-local ULA destination and will instead correctly use GUA-GUA.

+Nodes not yet implementing this RFC will continue to use GUA-GUA over ULA-ULA for all cases.

 ## ULA-ULA preferred over IPv4-IPv4

-This is a change introduced by this update.
-RFC 6724 as originally defined would lead to IPv4 being preferred over ULAs, which is contrary to the spirit of the GUA preference over IPv4, and to the goal of removing evidenced use of IPv4 in a dual-stack site before transitioning to IPv6-only.
+This is another change introduced by this update.
+RFC 6724 as originally defined would lead to IPv4 being preferred over ULAs, which is contrary to the spirit of the IPv6 GUA preference over IPv4, and to the goal of removing evidenced use of IPv4 in a dual-stack site before transitioning to IPv6-only.

-Where a node supports insertion of known-local ULAs, only those ULAs will be preferred to IPv4 addresses, since general ULAs under fc00::/7 will only carry precedence 10 where IPv4 carries precedence 20.
+This document elevates the precedence of ULAs above IPv4, so ULA-ULA address pairs will be chosen over IPv4-IPv4 pairs.

 ## IPv4-IPv4 preferred over ULA-GUA